- Is there a pickup site near me?

 That’s up to the site host.
 They are free to eat, give away, or donate the food to their favorite soup kitchen.
 The site host will tell you how long s/he will hold leftover food before s/he considers it ‘abandoned’.
 For maximum freshness, you should arrange to pick up your food within 1-2 hours of its arrival.

-We deliver on Saturday (Keys delivery is on Sunday).
+We deliver on Saturday (Keys delivery late Friday afternoon).
 Boxes will usually arrive around the same time each week.
-Most Dade and Keys deliveries arrive in the morning hours.
-Broward deliveries arrive in early afternoon.
 Expect some variation – remember that sometimes traffic is bad, so the driver might be delayed on occasion.
 If we find out there will be a delay, we will try to alert the site host as soon as possible.
+It’s a good idea to turn on alerts on your account, and check you emails on delivery day.

 Please try to come early.
 Unfortunately, we can’t control what happens after we deliver the shares.
 Sometimes people ask a friend or a spouse to pick up their share without explaining the simple procedure.
 They don’t have a clue what to do, and they take the wrong box.
 If you arrive late, you’ll be the one left short.
 If this happens to you, please speak with your site host – s/he might be able to quickly resolve the problem.
 The site hosts graciously provide their homes and businesses for your convenience, but please don’t expect them to be the ‘food police’.

-Our normal delivery day is Saturday.
-Many CSA members are out of town during the Thanksgiving and Christmas-New Year’ break, and we like to give our workers a bit of time to relax and celebrate, too, so we skip the intervening Saturday/Sunday.
+Many CSA members are out of town during the Thanksgiving and Christmas-New Year’ break, and we like to give our workers a bit of time to relax and celebrate, too, so we skip the intervening Saturday/Sunday on those holidays.
 And no, we won’t inundate you with two weeks’ worth of food at one time- the truck isn’t big enough, and neither is your refrigerator.

-A Family share in 2014-2015 costs $35/wk.
-The Small share is $22/week.
-We also offer add-ons to your share, including honey, fresh pollen, eggs, goat cheese, Mediterranean fare, South-Florida-grown organic rice, Florida Keys Sea Salt & gomasio, goat’s milk soap, Rochelois jams, goat milk (for pet use only, not for human consumption) and, in selected Dade locations, Redland-raised tilapia.
+A weekly Family share in 2015-2016 cost $36.50/wk, or $41 every other week.
+The Small share cost $23/week, or $26.
+We also offer add-ons to your share, including honey, fresh pollen, eggs, goat cheese, Mediterranean fare, Florida Keys Sea Salt & gomasio, goat’s milk soap, raw goat milk (labeled for pet use only, not for human consumption) and, in selected Dade locations, Redland-raised tilapia.
 We may offer new add-on share items from time to time.
 Prices and delivery frequency varies depending on the add-on.
 You can add these when you pay for your shares, or later during the season.
 The price will be prorated for the remaining distributions.

 Please carefully flatten and return your box.
 We provide a visual guide (pictures and a short video) to help you see how to break down the box without ripping it (click here).
 We reuse our boxes until they fall apart, are torn, or are too soiled for reuse.
 On the farm we use sturdy coolers and totes designed to last for many years.
 Food safety issues require that we not reuse plastic bags or clamshell boxes, but YOU can, and our egg cartons are too flimsy to reuse, so please repurpose & recycle these things at home!

 We use your share dollars to buy our seeds, fertilizers, supplies and generally capitalize our operation.
 Most of these expenses are incurred prior to planting the crops.
 So, we let you know up front that there are NO REFUNDS OF ANY KIND AFTER NOVEMBER 1st, and there is a $65 non-refundable administrative fee (plus $15 for each share option) if you cancel before November 1st.
+Once the season begins, there are no refunds of any kind provided.
 Read the full farm policy here.
-If you’re not happy with the program, there are probably others who would be happy to take over your share.
-Your site host may know someone who wants to join but missed the deadline, and you can make the financial arrangements directly between yourselves.
+If you’re not happy with the program, there are probably others who would be happy to take over your share, you can transfer or gift it to a friend, or you can request it be donated to our local soup kitchen.
+Your site host may know someone who wants to join, and you can make the financial arrangements directly between yourselves.
 But, please don’t be hasty to judge us by the first few weeks – remember that at the start of the season, things are ramping up- you may not get as much quantity or as much diversity as you will receive later in the season when we’re in full production.
 Hang in there awhile before you decide it’s not for you!